kevinstewart1/mysql/README.md

  <br>
  In Summary:
  <br/>
  Comprehending the basic SQL syntax enables a more rapid and efficient filtration of information within a database.
-In this laboratory exercise, I applied several commonly used SQL operators like "OR," "LIKE," "AND," and "NOT" to navigate and analyze data commonly found in organizational databases.
+In this lab exercise, I applied several commonly used SQL operators like "OR," "LIKE," "AND," and "NOT" to navigate and analyze data commonly found in organizational databases.